 - If you are a writer or reader of short stories – or both! – browse our lists of Live lit, Literary magazines and contemporary short story collection author for ideas for where to submit your stories, read short stories and listen to short stories being performed.
 Keep an eye on the blog for pretty much daily blog posts from lit mags, live lit events, short story competitions, writing workshops and others with news, calls for submissions, invites to events, interviews with editors, reviews of magazines and events etc…

-- If daily is too much, sign up for our newsletter, sent out once every two weeks, with a round-up of everything that’s been on the blog over the fortnight.
+- If daily is too much, sign up for our newsletter, sent out once a month with a round-up of everything that’s been on the blog.
 Click on the link on the right-hand side of this page to enter your email address.

 - If you are a UK- or Ireland-based/connected literary magazine or live lit event, you can sign up to be a ShortStops contributor and design your own Page on ShortStops, talking about your wonderful publication or event in general terms, with links to your various websites etc… You then get listed in our Live lit and Literary magazines lists.
 That’s the basics.
 You then have the option, if you’d like, to create a draft post for our blog once a month (or less) with news, calls for submissions, invites to events etc… In order to prevent blog posts clashing, ShortStops’ curator schedules the posts to go up, giving your post loads of prominence before the next one comes along.

 - We also welcome posts about short story competitions, writing workshops and other short-story-related events and activities!

 - Our newsletter only contains a round-up of what’s been on the blog – so if you’d like to get a mention, you need to be signed up as a contributor to the site and create a blog post.
 Click on the link on the right-hand side of this page to sign up for the newsletter

 - If you are the author of a short story collection from or based in the UK or Ireland, we will gladly add you to our list.